When and where will the Warriors host their NRL semi-final?

 The Warriors spoke out during the final week of the NRL season through CEO Cameron George saying that simply wouldn't be good enough, but every indication at the present time is that they may have to deal with it.

-Both the Channel 9 and Fox Sports TV guides currently indicate their coverage leading into a 7:50pm (AEST) kick-off as planned and typically used each season.
+Both the Channel 9 and Fox Sports TV guides indicated earlier in the day that their coverage would lead into a 7:50pm (AEST) kick-off as planned and typically used each season.

-The feeling from across the ditch is that the Warriors should be able to host at 6pm local time - 4pm (AEST).
-That would then allow the game to be played directly leading into the news on Channel 9, which they usually aim to have directly before their coverage commences during the finals.
+However, the request from across the ditch for a 6:05pm local time kick-off (4:05pm AEST) has been listened to, with the NRL confirming that's exactly when the game will be played.

-The issue with that is a double-header already scheduled in the NRLW that won't finish before 5pm (AEST), with the Dragons to play the Broncos at 3:15pm (AEST) in the second game of the day.
+What happens to the NRLW game currently scheduled for 3:15pm (AEST) at Kogarah on the same day remains to be seen.

 The Warriors have previously hosted finals in 2002 (Week 1, Sunday 4pm local), 2007 (Week 1, Friday 8:30pm local) and 2008 (Week 2, Friday 8:30pm local), so there is precedent for a late kick-off time across the Tasman.